siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 This is the non-interaction case.
 The visible values are counted together, and no interaction term remains.

+This is not a second addition operation.
+It is the same upper-case sum read with zero relation data.

 For unit values in this case: